This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

-- A cast or splint may be placed on your child's hand, wrist, and lower arm.
-It will prevent movement and help his or her hand heal.
+- A cast or splint on your child's hand, wrist, and lower arm will prevent movement while the hand heals.

-- Open reduction surgery may be needed to put your child's bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your child's hand can heal correctly.
+- Open reduction surgery may be needed to put the bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

-Follow up with your child's healthcare provider or hand specialist as directed:
+Follow up with your child's doctor or hand specialist as directed:

-Your child may need to return to have his or her cast, splint, or stitches removed.
+Your child may need to return to have his or her cast or splint removed.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.